 - A baccalaureate transcript with 120 credits of prerequisite courses in the specific content areas of accounting, business, and liberal arts and sciences are required for entrance into the program.
 Contact the Accounting Department chairperson for prerequisite course specifics.
-International students must submit a formal evaluation of all international coursework; an evaluation by World Education Services (WES) is preferred.. - 2.
-Two-page written Professional Goals Statement stating the reasons for applying to the program and how the applicant can benefit by its completion. - 3.
+International students must submit a formal evaluation of all international coursework; an evaluation by World Education Services (WES) is preferred.
+TOEFL scores must also be submitted. - 2.
+A detailed Professional Goals Statement stating the reasons for applying to the program and how the applicant can benefit by its completion. - 3.
 Interview with the Accounting Department chairperson or designee.

 Satisfactory GMAT score may be required for applicants with no substantive business experience or GPA below 3.0.

 The successful completion of the CPA or CMA Examination or an equivalent examination could be used instead of the GMAT.

-The M.S. in Public Accounting Program meets New York State's requirements for a 150 credit-hours licensure-qualifying program in public accountancy upon successful completion of the prerequisite and requisite program requirements.
+The M.S. in Public Accounting Program meets New York State's requirements for a 150 credit-hours licensurequalifying program in public accountancy upon successful completion of the prerequisite and requisite program requirements.